Access (age 25 and over) and Second-Degree Checklist

 Get ready for LC in five easy steps:

 Step 1: Contact Your Academic Advisor

-Around the middle of April, if you have submitted your reservation deposit, you will receive a letter with your advisor's name and contact information.
-You should contact your advisor as soon as you are able in order to discuss your class schedule.
+Within a week after you pay your reservation deposit, you will receive a letter with your advisor’s name and contact information.
+You should contact your advisor to discuss your class schedule.

-Be sure to send your final transcripts from all previous institutions you've attended and reviewed your transcript evaluation so you do not enroll in courses you do not need to take.
+Make sure you have sent your final transcripts from all previous institutions and reviewed your transcript evaluation to make sure you do not enroll in courses you do not need to take.

 - Review your transfer credit evaluation and have it with you.
 You should receive this from the Registrar’s office.